KevinL10/derivify/README.md

 - [ ] Support PNG and JPG images
 - [ ] Use lines in addition to curves when calculating the derivative
 - [ ] Average out the values at every x-coordinate
-- [ ] Create a simple website that runs Derivify on uploaded images
+- [x] Create a simple website that runs Derivify on uploaded images
+- [ ] Host the flask app